At a Glance

 The predicted salary is between 30000 - 42000 £ per year.

-We have an exciting opportunity to join our team as a Youth and Community Coach.
-This role is an integral part of Street League’s Tayside team and will play a key role in delivering both sports sessions and sports-related qualifications on the Street League Academy.
-Street League uses sport to support young people holistically, recognising the links between wellbeing, health and employment.
+The Youth and Community Coach is an integral part of Street League’s Greater Manchester team and will play a key role in delivering both sports sessions and sports-related qualifications on the Street League Academy.

 Responsibilities